 "I then realised what was happening and saw children coming out, screaming and covered in blood," the 35-year-old told ITV News.

 He recalled, in graphic detail, wiping blood from children's eyes before noticing their horrific injuries.

-"We were having to pull nails and bits of glass out of their arms and faces," he said.
+"We were having to pull nails and bits of glass out of their arms and faces," he claimed.

 He described a scene of devastation, where "lifeless" bodies of children were strewn on the floor surrounded by "hysterical" mothers.